top of page

 Keeling Research Assistant, PhD Student, Department of Philosophy

 Lawrence Evans received his MPhil.
 Stud. from UCL at the end of 2019, with a thesis on Aristotle’s function argument in the Nicomachean Ethics.
-He started his PhD at UCL in 2020, with a thesis centred on Aristotle’s conception of eudaimonia and its relation to human nature, primarily supervised by Dr Fiona Leigh, with addition supervision by Dr Elena Cagnoli Fiecconi and Dr Simona Aimar.
+He started his PhD at UCL in 2020, with a thesis on Aristotle’s conception of eudaimonia in the Nicomachean Ethics, jointly supervised by Dr Fiona Leigh and Dr Elena Cagnoli Fiecconi.
 Besides Aristotle’s ethics, he has research interests in Plato and in ancient philosophy more generally.
-He has taught a number of modules on ancient philosophy as a PGTA in the Philosophy Department at UCL.
-He also taught the ‘Introduction to Ancient Philosophy’ module in the UCL Summer School in Ancient Philosophy 2023.
-In May 2023, he was appointed as the Keeling Research Assistant in the Keeling Centre for Ancient Philosophy at UCL.
+He has taught a number of modules in the philosophy department at UCL, as well as at Birkbeck, University of London.
+He has also taught twice at the UCL Summer School in Ancient Philosophy, where he will be teaching again in July 2025.
+In May 2023, he was appointed Keeling Research Assistant in the Keeling Centre for Ancient Philosophy at UCL.

 bottom of page